 A short time later, relief workers are trying to save an unconscious mother and her child who are trapped in a damaged bus that’s about to fall into the water.
 However, time is running short before the ropes give out while a helpful crane is unable to reach them due to the pitiful road conditions.
 Just then, Tony emerges and offers to assist them.
 Unfortunately, the head relief worker rejects his help.
 Stark states that it’s okay if someone doesn’t like him, but he’s more than willing to give them the equipment that they currently need.
 However, his act of kindness is still turned down since the head worker wants no part with a man whose company used to create weapons.

 Back at the disaster site, Tony manages to help the relief workers secure the lines in order to prevent the bus from going over, despite the group leader’s orders for him to clear out.
-However, the weight has put too much strain on the ropes as the embedded spikes are ripped out of the ground, causing the bus to fall into the current.
-With the crane still blocked by debris-covered roads and the massive vehicle starting to get pulled under, Tony dives in and attempts to save the mother and her crying child.
+However, the overwhelming weight has put too much strain on the ropes as the embedded spikes are ripped out of the ground, causing the bus to fall into the current.
+With the crane still blocked by debris-covered roads and the massive vehicle starting to get pulled under, Tony dives in and attempts to save the mother & her crying child.

 Back with our two heroines, Chika discovers that someone managed to open certain encrypted files even though access was only allowed for those who worked on the venture.
 In order to help out, Nanami wants to know what exactly the Tesla Project is.
 Tanaka finally gives in and tells her that it combines Tesla’s electromagnetic principle and Butterfly Theory in order to essentially turn the planet into one giant electromagnetic device.